compound-finance/compound-finance.github.io/docs/pages/v3/governance.md

 The Compound III protocol can be deployed on any EVM chain.
 The deployment must have access to on-chain asset prices and messages passed from Ethereum Mainnet.
 The [Timelock](/v2/governance/#timelock) on Mainnet is the administrator of all community sanctioned instances of Compound III.

 Each deployment outside of Mainnet needs to have a [Bridge Receiver](https://github.com/compound-finance/comet/blob/main/contracts/bridges/BaseBridgeReceiver.sol) and Local Timelock contract on its chain.
 Governance proposals executed on Ethereum must be read by the chain's bridge and published to the Bridge Receiver.
-Local Timelocks have an additional delay of one day before Comet admin functions can be called.
+Local Timelocks have an additional delay before Comet admin functions can be called via proposal execution.

 Compound III instance initializations are logged on-chain using the [ENS text record system](https://docs.ens.domains/ens-improvement-proposals/ensip-5-text-records).
 The text record can only be modified by a Governance proposal.
 It can be viewed at [v3-additional-grants.compound-community-licenses.eth](https://app.ens.domains/name/v3-additional-grants.compound-community-licenses.eth/details) when the browser network is set to Ethereum Mainnet.